apache/couchdb/share/doc/src/intro/tour.rst

   http://127.0.0.1:5984/_utils/

 If you're running version 0.9 or later, you should see something similar to :ref:`intro/tour-01`.
-In later chapters, we'll focus on using CouchDB from server-side languages such as Ruby and Python.
-As such, this chapter is a great opportunity to showcase an example of natively serving up a dynamic web application using nothing more than CouchDB's integrated web server, something you may wish to do with your own applications.
+In later documents, we'll focus on using CouchDB from server-side languages such as Ruby and Python.
+As such, this document is a great opportunity to showcase an example of natively serving up a dynamic web application using nothing more than CouchDB's integrated web server, something you may wish to do with your own applications.